I use this code to extract outlook emails from a certain Outlook folder of a user (like the user’s Inbox) whenever they leave the department.

 You can make this look nice and pretty if you want, but basically left click in the “LoopInbox()” procedure and press F5 (run) on your keyboard.

-You may want to check out my Excel version at the following link:
+You may want to check out my Excel version here: